-- A. The loss or damage must result from an event which is not normally encountered or anticipated on the job and which is not subject to the control of the employee. - B. Ordinary wear and tear of personal property used on the job is not compensated. - C. Employee tools or equipment provided without the express approval of the Department Head and automobiles are excluded from reimbursement. - D. The loss or damage must have occurred in the line of duty. - E. The loss or damage was not a result of negligence or lack of proper care by the employee. - F. The personal property was necessarily worn or carried by the employee in order to adequately fulfill the duties and requirements of the job. - G. The loss or damage to employee's eyeglasses, dentures, or other prosthetic devices did not occur simultaneously with a job-connected injury covered by workers' compensation. - H. The amount of reimbursement shall be limited to the actual cost to repair damages.
-Reimbursement for items damaged beyond repair shall be limited to the actual value of the item at the time of loss or damage but not more than the original cost. - I. The burden of proof of loss rests with the employee. - J. Claims for reimbursement must be processed in accordance with the Administrative Bulletin on Compensation for Loss or Damage to Personal Property.
+- A. The loss or damage must result from an event which is not normally encountered or anticipated on the job and which is not subject to the control of the employee. - B. Ordinary wear and tear of personal property used on the job is not compensated. - C. Employee tools or equipment provided without the express approval of the Department Head and automobiles are excluded from reimbursement. - D. The loss or damage must have occurred in the line of duty. - E. The loss or damage was not a result of negligence or lack of proper care by the employee. - F. The personal property was necessarily worn or carried by the employee in order to adequately fulfill the duties and requirements of the job. - G. The loss or damage to employees eyeglasses, dentures, or other prosthetic devices did not occur simultaneously with a job connected injury covered by workers' compensation. - H. The amount of reimbursement shall be limited to the actual cost to repair damages.
+Reimbursement for items damaged beyond repair shall be limited to the actual value of the item at the time of loss or damage but not more than the original cost. - I. The burden of proof of loss rests with the employee.